Family of 6-year-old Eli Hart say they expressed concern for his safety before his death

 As the tributes and memorials grow for Eli, some of his family members say that they had expressed concern for his safety before his death, and this never should have happened.

-A vigil now has now gone up on a fence near where police pulled over the car that Eli's mother, 28-year-old Julissa Angelica Genrich Thaler, was allegedly driving.
+A memorial is growing on a fence near where police pulled over the car that Eli's mother, 28-year-old Julissa Angelica Genrich Thaler, was driving.

-Documents allege Thaler shot Eli up to nine times, and beside his body in the trunk, police reportedly also found a shotgun.
+Court documents allege Thaler shot Eli up to nine times, and say police found a shotgun alongside the child's body in the trunk of his mother's car.

 "I can't even tell you how many times we expressed our concerns," said Josie Josephson, who is Eli's father's fiancé.
 "I’m beyond frustrated that the system failed Eli."